A Very British Coup (TV series): Plot

-The final sequence, on the morning of the election, is deliberately ambiguous, but implies that a military coup has begun: a polling station is shown with the screen becoming obscured by the shadow of a soldier, the quiet of the early morning is disrupted by the noise of a helicopter, and a news broadcast states that 'authorities at Buckingham Palace' would 'clarify the constitutional situation'.
+The final sequence, on the morning of the election, is deliberately ambiguous, but implies that a military coup has begun: a polling station is shown with the screen becoming obscured by the shadow of a tank, the quiet of the early morning is disrupted by the noise of a helicopter, and a news broadcast states that "authorities at Buckingham Palace" would "clarify the constitutional situation".
 The scene quickly cuts to black.